 So when looking at serious medical problems for baby per 1000 births.

-So baby’s of mothers who are “low risk” are no safer during birth in a hospital than at home.
+So baby’s of mothers (who have birthed before) who are “low risk” are no safer during birth in a hospital than at home.

 These findings have been published by NICE and there’s a really interesting table here that compares birth units too.
 There is also a table that compares all the stats but for first time mothers as remember all the stats above are for mothers who have given birth before.